weijielam/fy-group-project/Documentation/Feature Documentation.md

 	4. Click 'edit needs' under the edit special requirements column
 	5. Enter in details and click submit

+14. I want to be able to send automated invitations, with link to register for the event

+	REQUIREMENTS:
+	- Logged in as an admin user
+	- At least one Event to be created
+	- At least one User account to be created with a valid email address

+	1. Create an event
+	2.
+	3.

 20. I would like to email (legitimately) subscribed users

 	- **Must have users registered**